bigtop/bigtopweb.com/index.md

 What is Bigtop?
 ---------------

-Bigtop is a collection of libraries that extend the excellent [Lift] web framework.
+It's a collection of libraries that extend the excellent [Lift] web framework.

 [Lift]: http://liftweb.net